Bernd and Reiner Methe: Refereeing careers

 In 1987 the brothers took up refereeing, officiating as a pair from 1988.
 The brothers reached Handball-Bundesliga level in 1993.
 Between 1993 and 2011 they took charge of 670 national league matches.

 The Methe brothers began refereeing international handball in 1998, refereeing all of their matches together.
 They refereed 206 international matches.

 They refereed the 2010 European Men's Handball Championship Final between Croatia and France.

-Death
+Deaths

 The Methe brothers died in a car crash on Bundesstraße 463 between Empfingen and Haigerloch, Baden-Württemberg.
 They were travelling to a Handball-Bundesliga match between HBW Balingen-Weilstetten and SC Magdeburg.
 The Mercedes-Benz E-Class car they had collected the day before collided with a furniture truck.
 Local prosecutors announced that they were investigating the cause of the crash, including the involvement of another vehicle.
 The match they were due to officiate was cancelled after they did not arrive.